Luis Urías Player Props: Brewers vs. Orioles

 - The 7.6 strikeouts per nine innings compiled by the Orioles pitching staff last season ranked 25th in the big leagues.

-- The Orioles' 3.97 team ERA ranked 17th among all MLB pitching staffs.
+- The Orioles' 3.97 team ERA ranked 17th across all league pitching staffs.

-- The righty last pitched on Saturday against the San Francisco Giants, when he went six innings, allowing two earned runs while giving up five hits.
+- The right-hander last appeared on Sunday against the San Francisco Giants, when he threw four innings, allowing three earned runs while giving up seven hits.

+- In 10 games this season, the 26-year-old has amassed an ERA of 4.12, with 7.7 strikeouts per nine innings.
+Opponents are hitting .269 against him.

 © 2023 Data Skrive.
 All rights reserved.